 When to Apply

-The deadline for volunteer applications is one month preceding the start of the academic school year in August.
-It is required that all materials, including letters of recommendation, be submitted in one envelope to the Wildlife Medical Clinic.
-It is also necessary to complete the online application form (Click here to apply) to complete your application.
-All other materials can be hand-delivered in an envelope to the Small Animal Clinic front desk, or mailed to:Wildlife Medical Clinic
+The deadline for volunteer applications is two months preceding the start of the academic school year in July.
+It is necessary to complete the online application form (Click here to apply) and submit one letter of recommendation along with a resume and personal statement to firstname.lastname@example.org to complete your application.

 Interviews & Orientation